 If you would like to know a little more about the World Marathon Majors, take a look at our ‘look into the majors’ guide below:

-In 2013, Tokyo joined as a sixth race to the Abbott World Marathon Majors.
+In 2013, the Tokyo marathon became the sixth race in the Abbott World Marathon Majors.
 Unlike the other five marathons in the World Marathon Majors, Tokyo Marathon started as a massive race from its very first year.
 Over 25,000 runners finished the first ever Tokyo Marathon in 2007.
 The 2018 Tokyo Marathon now had nearly 35,000 finishers emphasising how far the race has come since it received Abbott World Marathon Major Status.

 The Tokyo Marathon has quite a flat course and it is extremely popular with runners from all around the globe.
 The course is like a sightseeing tour of Tokyo.
 Runners pass by tourist sites such as the Imperial Palace, Tokyo Tower, Asakusa and Ginza.
-With big crowd support, Taiko drums, kimono dancers, and brass bands it has a festival atmosphere.
+With big crowds lining the streets, Taiko drums, kimono dancers, and brass bands it has a real festival like atmosphere.
 The Marathon starts at 09.10am and the time limit is 7 hours with checkpoints and cut off times en-route

 The course starts at the Tokyo Metropolitan Government Building.
 It drops about 120 feet in elevation during the first 5.6K.
 The finish moved to the Imperial Palace for in 2018.